FelipeFMA/gtkcalc/README.md

 - Click the equals (=) button to calculate the result
 - Click the clear (C) button to reset the calculator
 - Click the backspace (⌫) button to delete the last digit

+### Keyboard Shortcuts

+The calculator also supports keyboard input:
+- Number keys (0-9) for entering digits
+- Period (.) for decimal point
+- Operation keys (+, -, *, /) for arithmetic operations
+- Enter or = for calculating the result
+- Escape or 'c' key for clearing the calculator
+- Backspace for deleting the last digit

+## Code Structure

+The calculator has been refactored to use a more modular approach:
+- Calculator state is encapsulated in a struct
+- Improved error handling for mathematical operations
+- Better visual feedback with CSS styling
+- Cleaner code organization with proper documentation

 ## Cleaning Up